-If a government employee and an independent consultant (i.e., nongovernment employee) jointly create a work such as an e-book, there’s an issue as to whether the government may be a co-owner of the copyright in that e-book with the independent contractor.
-In such a situation, the government may choose to obtain permission from the independent contractor to use and distribute the work, or even go further and obtain an assignment of copyright in the e-book from the independent consultant.
+If a government employee and an independent consultant (i.e., nongovernment employee) jointly create a work such as an e-book or research paper, there’s an issue as to whether the government may be a co-owner of the copyright in that e-book or research paper with the independent contractor.
+In such a situation, the government may choose to obtain permission from the independent contractor to use and distribute the work, or even go further and obtain an assignment of copyright in the e-book or research paper from the independent consultant.

-There are situations where federal government employees have and retain copyright protection in their works.
+Federal government employees have and retain copyright protection in their works in certain situations.
 For example, an employee who writes a novel in the evenings at home would own the copyright in that novel.
 An employee who develops a course based on knowledge attained at work would also likely own copyright in that course, unless the development of that course were part of the employee’s work duties in the federal government.

 The duties of an employee may be set out in a job description, which may help determine the ownership of works that are related to their day job.
 A government employee pursuing interests beyond their regular employment might consider entering into a simple agreement with their employing government department, stating something to the effect that they’re creating work outside their job description and that they’re the owner of copyright in that work.
 Putting this in writing prior to creation of the work provides clarity and helps both sides in any work situation.

 Learn how to practically apply copyright law in your for- or nonprofit organization

 through our copyright eTutorials.